Degradation-Aware Metric Prompting for Hyperspectral Image Restoration: Method

+This design ensures that the routing logic is explicitly grounded in the physical properties of the degradation.
+For instance, an input with a high HFER value (indicating severe noise) will explicitly bias the router towards experts with stronger spectral filtering capabilities, even if the visual features are ambiguous.
+The final degradation-aware feature representation is computed as the weighted sum of the selected experts:

-where $g_i$ is the gating score corresponding to the $i$-th selected expert.
-Finally, the shared feature $f_{\text{shared}}$ and the degradation-aware feature $f_{\text{deg}}$ are fused via a channel-wise convolutional operation to produce the final output $y$:
+where $g_i$ is the normalized gating score for the $i$-th expert, and $\mathcal{K}$ is the set of selected top-$k$ indices.
+Finally, the degradation-agnostic features extracted by shared experts are fused with $\mathbf{f}_{deg}$ via a channel-wise convolution to produce the output.

-\textbf{SSAM.} HSIs frequently exhibit complex degradation patterns characterized by heterogeneous distortions of varying severity across both spatial and spectral dimensions (Fig.~\ref{fig:framework} (c)).
-While various strategies exist, most existing HSI feature extraction modules employ predetermined strategies for handling these dimensions, such as focusing primarily on spatial features~\cite{SwinTransformer}, emphasizing spectral features~\cite{ESSAformer}, or applying fixed fusion schemes~\cite{li2023SST}.
-These designs lack dynamic adaptation mechanisms for heterogeneous degradations.
-To overcome this limitation, we propose the SSAM, where each instance learns specialized fusion weights during training to handle specific degradation patterns.
-For example, an SSAM trained for blurry degradations (characterized by high spatial degradation and low spectral degradation) learns to assign a lower fusion weight to spatial features.
-By integrating multiple SSAM experts within our DAMoE, we enable effective restoration under diverse spatial-spectral degradations.

-Given input $\mathbf{F}$, an SSAM employs parallel spatial and spectral feature extraction branches.
-It fuses their outputs using learnable coefficients to generate an expert-specific representation: